porsche-design-system/porsche-design-system/packages/storefront/src/pages/basics/browser-compatibility.md

 ```

 #### Advanced usage
-If you want to set your own browser detection, just ignore the `index.js` and load the `banner.js` after detection has finished, e.g.:
+If you want to set your own browser detection, just ignore the `index.js` and load the `banner.js` (with `JS_MANIFEST.banner`) after detection has finished, e.g.:

 ```
 const ieVersion = (uaString: string) => {